libellis/DDD-Libellis/README.md

 ## Setup

-To setup the project for development, simply run `make docker-build` from the root directory.
+To build the project, simply run `make docker-build` from the root directory.
 For now there is no web api layer for endpoint testing, or manual interaction with the application.

+This will build your docker container.
+In development you will also want to run `npm install` from the `/application` directory to locally install node_modules.
+This will give you typescript support in most modern IDEs and enforce project specific rules.

 ## Tests

 You can run tests by running `make docker-test` from the root directory.
+This will run all tests from inside of the docker container that got built in the last step.

 ## Cleaning up Containers